 Lately, gene and cell therapies have been getting a lot of buzz—and for good reason.
-They hold great promise for treating diseases such as cancer, ALS, multiple sclerosis, heart disease, and more.
+They hold great promise for treating diseases such as cancer, ALS, multiple sclerosis, sickle cell disease, heart disease, and more.

-As the largest hospital-based research system in the country, Mass General Brigham has more than 400 researchers studying gene and cell therapies, from basic research in the lab to clinical trials that test new therapies in patients.
-Gene therapy pioneer Roger Hajjar, MD, has been named director of the Mass General Brigham Gene and Cell Therapy Institute.
+As the largest hospital-based research system in the country, Mass General Brigham has more than 500 researchers and clinicians dedicated to studying gene and cell therapies, from basic research in the lab to clinical trials that test new therapies in patients.
+Gene therapy innovator Roger Hajjar, MD, serves as head of the Mass General Brigham Gene and Cell Therapy Institute.

 “This is a different class of medicine than we’ve seen in the past, and it constitutes a real paradigm shift,” says Florian Eichler, MD, a Mass General Brigham pediatric neurologist who studies the genetics of nervous system disorders.